 World Spine Day

 Every year on October 16th people from around the world join together to raise awareness on World Spine Day as part of the Bone and Joint Decade’s Action Week.
-The @World_Spine_Day (WSD) theme for 2015 is “Your Back at Work”, focusing on the importance of education related to good spinal health and prevention of injuries in the workplace – help promote WSD by sharing a “spine selfie” of “Your Back at Work”!
+The World Spine Day (WSD) theme for 2016 is “Straighten Up and Move”.
+We want to highlight the importance of physical activity and improving posture as part of good spinal health and prevention of injury.

 The aims of World Spine Day are to: